 The Name

 Waaseyaa is an Anishinaabe word meaning "it is bright" or "there is light."
-The name reflects the project's goal: to bring clarity and illumination to how we build content platforms with PHP.

 Why Waaseyaa Exists